 Teeth whitening in any forms is not a longtime solution and lasts temporarily.
 Your teeth begin to discolor again, so you require maintenance and following your daily brushing and flossing to keep the results at least in favorable shape.

 Which stains can dentists remove in professional teeth whitening?

 Professional teeth whitening can work well in

-- Superficial stains and yellowing teeth that is caused by drinking and eating habits and formed due to poor oral hygiene
+- Superficial stains and yellow teeth that are caused by drinking and eating habits and formed due to poor oral hygiene

-- Stains caused by drinking soda, coffee, tea and those stains associated to beverages or related to consumption of high-colored foods
+- Stains caused by drinking soda, coffee, tea, and those stains associated with beverages or related to consumption of high-colored foods

 - Smoking and tobacco stains